RommieG/Grainy-Photos-v3/content/posts/classic-car-show/index.md

 "Black-and-white film photo of the front of a Mini.
 The car has a white stripe along the bonnet." >}}

 {{< postimgexifgps "images/classic-car-11.jpg"
 "In photography timing is everything!
-What are you looking at?
-It was OK, I know this couple - she was surprised to see me there with a vintage TLR camera."
+I'm getting the what do you think you are doing look from the lady.
+It was OK though, I know this couple - she was surprised to see me there with a vintage TLR camera."
 "Black-and-white film photo of a man and woman next to an American car.
 The lady has a startled expression." >}}

 {{< postimgexifgps "images/classic-car-12.jpg"